twbs/bootstrap/README.md

 ## Bootstrap 5

-Our default branch is for development of our Bootstrap 5 release.
+Our default branch is for the development of our Bootstrap 5 release.
 Head to the [`v4-dev` branch](https://github.com/twbs/bootstrap/tree/v4-dev) to view the readme, documentation, and source code for Bootstrap 4.

 ## Table of contents